Callmedaddythx/Chegg-Discord-BOT/README.md

 ### Steps
 1) Invite the BOT to your server by clicking <a href="https://discord.com/api/oauth2/authorize?client_id=799756668111683674&permissions=8&scope=bot">here</a>
+2) Join Chegg BOT Server by clicking [here](https://discord.gg/UpzKeq5AF5) to ask your questions or to just use the bot.
-2) Add your mail to the database of the bot, so you will never ever have to mention your email again in the upcoming answer requests as exactly shown below:
+3) Add your mail to the database of the bot, so you will never ever have to mention your email again in the upcoming answer requests as exactly shown below:

 ```+addmail yourmail@mail.com```